thiagoblima/stores/README.md

 ## Software Development Team On This Project

+A huge thanks for all of those who have helped this project, the love for _OSS_ is the fuel for working for the community, providing great projects with the most powerful tehnologies available.

 * Thiago Lima _Fullstack Developer / Dev Architect_
 * Bruno Mossolin _UX, UI, Art Director_